jboss-switchyard/quickstarts/demos/policy-security-basic/Readme.md

 Karaf
 -----
-Instead of steps 1-3,6 above for JBoss AS 7...
+Instead of steps 1-3,6 above for EAP...

 1. Create a ${KARAF}/quickstarts/demos/policy-security-basic/ directory, and copy connector.jks into it.